 If you do not prune or trim it, it can grow up to 12 meters in total height.
 It can yield more than 600 pods each year, but mature trees often give far more than that.
-Some expert growers use methods to keep the trees as bushes in order maximize their leaf and pod crops.
+Some expert growers use methods to keep the trees as bushes in order to maximize their leaf and pod crops.

 It is a native of India, Asia, and Africa, and it is acclimated to very warm and bright conditions.
 However, even people in northern climates can grow this amazing plant.

-So, that prepper friend eager to have a good source of nutrition and medicine may want to consider adding a potted Moringa tree or two, or more, to their array of "must have" items, since this is a remarkable plant beneficial to everyone.
+So, that prepper friend eager to have a good source of nutrition and medicine may want to consider adding a potted Moringa tree or two, or more, to their array of "must-have" items, since this is a remarkable plant beneficial to everyone.